lonerapier/lonerapier.github.io/docs/cli/plugin.md

 npx quartz plugin
 ```

 This displays each plugin with its source, commit, enabled/disabled status, and checks for available updates in parallel.
-For the full interactive management interface, use [[cli/tui|npx quartz tui]] instead.
+For the full interactive management interface, use [[tui|npx quartz tui]] instead.